josegnilton/CodeLeapTest/README.md

 It will open a browser that will run your tests, select e2e testing and choose your browser.
 It should work fine in any browser.
 When the browser is selected, select CodeLeap.cy.js and run.

-The tests will start automatically
+The tests will start automatically.